someone-with-github/Heap-Sort/README.md

 # Heap-Sort
-The C++ implementation of heat sort
+The C++ implementation of heap sort